4/25/2024

 CFO

-I mean, I think I think that the underlying cash flow, the free cash flow is actually quite stable year over year, if you look at it.
-But the only thing is, where does that cash flow come from?
-Right.
+Yeah.
+I think that the underlying cash flow, the free cash flow, is actually quite stable year over year, if you look at it.
+But the only thing is, where does that cash flow come from, right?
 I mean, cash flow from operations we have intentionally brought down because UA goes in terms of operations.
 We still have effects on the higher interest rate costs.
-I mean, they potentially will come down during the year.
-But I think especially it's the UA side of things.
+I mean, they potentially will come down during the year, but I think especially it's the UAE side of things.
 That's what's driving it.
-But what we compensate that with is to reduce our capex, which has come down significantly over 200 million in the last.
-And if you look at the LTM numbers, it's sort of it's more like if you look at absolute, yeah, we're down 2 percent, but we are supporting a lot higher interest costs over 140, around 147 million in two periods.
-I still think we actually have underlying growth over cash flow.
-Then it depends where we where do we use that cash?
-That answer
+But what we compensate that with is to reduce our capex, which has come down significantly over 200 million in the last, if you look at the LTM numbers. it's sort of it's more like if you look at absolute yeah we're down two percent but we are supporting a lot higher you know interest costs uh over 140 around 147 million in the two periods i still think we actually have underlying where our cash for dennis depends where we where do we use that cash did that answer the question i got yeah i got it yeah okay i got it thanks

 speaker